5 Professional Business Landing Pages For Inspiration

 The majority of business landing pages are home pages.
 While it makes sense to have a navbar on your home page, it may detract from the purpose of a landing page.
 You want to limit the options for users down to a single one.

-LinkedIn Premium gets rid of the navigation options on their landing page.
+LinkedIn Premium gets rid of the navigation options on its landing page.
 Users are directed toward a call to action (CTA) button that invites them to try the service free for a month.

 Narrow down the focus of your pages to a single purpose and watch your conversion rates rise.